sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 > </cite></footer>

-Note: Felix Geisendorfer, who originally added process.on uncaughtException, and has also asked for it to be removed!
+Note: Felix Geisendorfer, who originally added process.on uncaughtException, and has also asked for it to be removed (unsuccessfully)!

 ### This is too bad, because you want to
 ### always return a response, even on error.

 Note: Keeping a client hanging can come back to bite you.
 1) the user agent appears to hang and 2) it might resend the bad request once the connection